Cray-HPE/docs-csm/upgrade/1.4.3/README.md

 ### Upgrade Ceph and stop local Docker registries

-**Note:** This step may not be necessary if it was already completed by the CSM `v1.3.5` patch.
+**Note:** This step may not be necessary if it was already completed by the CSM `v1.3.5` patch or `v1.4.2` patch.
 If it was already run, the following steps can be re-executed to verify that Ceph daemons are using images in Nexus and the local Docker registries have been stopped.